CCBR/HowTos/docs/UCSC/3_creating_tracks.md

 11. Under "Save current settings as named session:" enter a descriptive name of the session
 12. Select "Submit"
 13. This will move the descriptive name entered into the "session name" list
-14. Select the descriptve name, view your track information as saved
+14. Select the descriptive name, view your track information as saved
 15. Copy the hyperlink for this session and share as needed

 # Editing a Previous Tracks
 1. Login to VPN
 2. Login to the [UCSC Browser website](https://hpcnihapps.cit.nih.gov/genome/cgi-bin/hgSession)
 3. Select "My Data > My Sessions"
-4. Select the descriptve name of the session you'd like to edit
+4. Select the descriptive name of the session you'd like to edit
 5. Edit the tracks as needed:
     - If wanting to remove or add tracks, then select "My Data > Custom Tracks"; follow steps 5-8 above.
     - If wanting to edit the view of the tracks, follow step 9 above.